shabihassan1/HarmonyBot-v1.0/README.md

   - `Amod/mental_health_counseling_conversations`
 - **FastAPI**, **uvicorn**
 - **Markdown2** for rendering responses
-- Other libraries as specified in `requirements.txt`
+- Other libraries as specified in `Requirements.txt`

 ## Installation